 Reports shall be prioritized from queue of 1 to 99.
 When the report is requested as priority one it shall be processed first.
 The default value for all new reports shall be set to 50.
 Operators shall be able to change it as needed.

 The SMS shall allow the creation of custom muster reports, which can without operator intervention be e-mailed to multiple people, and/or printed on multiple printers.
-The muster report shall portioned by global gateway or KT-NCC.
+The muster report shall portioned by Global Gateway or KT-NCC.

 The SMS shall have a statistical window showing all reports executed, the time of execution, time lapse, number of events, requestor, and application request.
 The report shall be exportable in CSV format.